 Interlibrary Loan services are an important facet of the Library's plan to provide patrons with a complete range of helpful services.
-The Interlibrary Loan service is essential to the vitality of libraries of all sizes and types, and is a means by which a wide range of material can be made available to users.
+The Interlibrary Loan service, provided through OCLC, formerly known as the Online Computer Library Center, is essential to the vitality of libraries of all sizes and types, and is a means by which a wide range of material can be made available to users.
+Items to be requested should meet the following criteria: